npm/npm/doc/cli/backfill.md

 ```
   npm backfill
 ```

+`npm backfill` takes 4 exclusive, optional flags which save or update the package version in your main package.json (respected in the same order):

+    * `--save`: Package will appear in your `dependencies`
+    * `--save-dev`: Package will appear in your `devDependencies`
+    * `--save-optional`: Package will appear in your `optionalDependencies`
+    * `--save-bundle`: Package will appear in your `bundleDependencies`

 Finally, if you've been installing and removing packages and wish to clean your package.json dependency list you can backfill all currently installed packages clobbering those already